adrian-afergon/interview-code-challenges/DECISIONS.md

 In the current react version, they have an experimental feature called `Suspense` to handle asynchronous code and display for example a spinner.
 However, It's not working good with `redux` for the moment:
 [Reference to the issue](https://github.com/facebook/react/issues/15201#issuecomment-476792529)

+### Test
+In some case we want to use a clean store for each test, in other hand, sometimes we want to use a dirty store to check how the state change.
+To make it possible, I create a [render-redux](./web/src/testHelpers/render-redux.tsx) to make this step easier.